RohitGiriRg/MERN-Stack-Practice/README.md

     - Deploy your MERN application to a cloud platform (e.g., Heroku, AWS, or Azure).
     - Set up a CI/CD pipeline to automate the deployment process.
     - Ensure that environment variables are securely handled, and the application runs smoothly in a production environment.

+#### These are some practise project i found interesting and need to do practise a lot.
+#### if i am missing something here, Please free to add more practice task in the README.
+Or Message me via email rohitgirirg7027@gmail.com